doodlewind/mocha1995/blog/about.md

 ![mocha-wasm](./mocha-wasm.png)

 And that's it!
-We have "reinstalled" the world's first JS engine inside a Web browser!
+We have "reinstalled" the world's first JS engine inside a web browser!

 From finding the source code to getting the WASM version online, it only took me less than three days of spare time.
 So I personally believe that the Mocha engine was pretty well thought out in terms of portability, and had good engineering quality.
 However, some of its basic design, such as reference counting, had inherent performance bottlenecks that required it to be rewritten, which is a different story.